RamenVentures/Operating-Manual/README.md

 #### Our Questions
 1. Who are the founders?
-2. What does the company do?
+2. What problem does this company solve?
+3. For what specific users?
 3. Could this be the future?
 4. Could this be big?
 5. Could this be 10x better than the present?